Tech-Nik09/MC-Skinviewer/README.md

 4. toggle whether the second layer of the body should be shown.
 5. rotate the skin to view it from a different perspective.

-You can also download the player's skin as a [64 x 64 px PNG image](https://de.minecraft.wiki/w/Skin#Overlays) to use it in minecraft.
+You can download the player's skin as a [64 x 64 px PNG image](https://de.minecraft.wiki/w/Skin#Overlays) to use it in minecraft.
+Additionally you can also downlad the current skin preview as a PNG image.